LopoDistrict/HumanSimulation/README.md

 The main idea is to create a simulation of humans and population.
 Inspired by Conway's Game of Life, I'm trying to make an artificial simulation of all the behaviors a human (character) can have in a population.

+Reconstructing a human mind with all the behaviors that can result from it is difficult to reproduce, and there's a whole scientific field called neuroscience (very interesting) devoted to it.
+So I can't say that it will reproduce every little detail perfectly - there could be problems, bugs and inconsistencies.

 # Exemple of 3D entity rendering using OpenGL
 https://github.com/user-attachments/assets/28e5fc58-88b2-4121-bd8d-0b422cd757c0